VeriFIT/mata/FORMAT.md

 ### Finite automata with transitions in BDDs
 [link](nfa-bdd-example.vtf)
 ```
-# Example of finite automata with transitions in a BDD in the VATA format
+# Example of finite automata with transitions in a BDD in the MATA format
 @NFA-BDD          # NFAs with transitions in BDD
 %Symbol-Vars 8    # number of Boolean variables in the alphabet (required)
 %Initial q1 q2